- -l --color

 Also known as explain.

 Start the static web server.
-Unless specified, the web server will run on port 3000 and listen on all IP addresses.
+Unless specified, the web server will run on port 3000 and listen 127.0.0.1.
 Running this static web server requires

 - -H --handler